POPULATION ASSOCIATION OF NEW ZEALAND (INCORPORATED)

 VIII.
 ELECTION TO THE COUNCIL

-- The Secretary shall seek written nominations for the positions of President, Vice-President, Honorary Secretary, Honorary Treasurer and the seven Councillors from all members of the Association at least two months before the date of the Annual General Meeting.
+- The Secretary shall seek written nominations for the positions of President, Vice-President, Honorary Secretary, Honorary Treasurer and up to seven Councillors from all members of the Association at least two months before the date of the Annual General Meeting.

-- Each nomination form shall contain the signatures of the proposer, seconder and nominee, all of whom must be financial members of the Association, and a short biographical note on the nominee.
+- Each nomination form shall contain the signatures of the proposer, seconder and nominee, all of whom must be financial members of the Association.

-- Details of nominations received for the Council and voting papers for postal ballots (where required) will be sent to members at least six weeks before the date of the Annual General Meeting.
+- Details of nominations received for the Council will be sent to members at least six weeks before the date of the Annual General Meeting.

-- The Council will, if required, appoint two scrutineers to administer postal ballots and declare the results of these at the Annual General Meeting.
+- The Council will, if required, appoint two scrutineers to administer ballot voting if that has been requested by a member, and declare the results at the Annual General Meeting.

-- In the event of insufficient nominations for the Council being received before the Annual General Meeting, the resultant vacancies will be filled by nominations and, where necessary, elections at this meeting.
+- In the event of insufficient nominations for the Council being received before the Annual General Meeting, the resultant vacancies may be filled by nominations and, where necessary, elections at this meeting, or by co-option by the Council as defined under Rule IX Clause 5.

-- The Council shall conduct the affairs of the Association, subject to the directions of the annual general meeting.
+- The Council shall conduct the affairs of the Association, in accordance with this Constitution and subject to the directions of the annual general meeting.

 - The Officers of the Association shall perform such duties as the Council may assign to them.